Npurnomo/observable-portfolio/docs/05-covid.md

+---
+title: 05 Covid Time Series
+toc: false

+---
 # Remember COVID-19 ?

 Showing Covid Time Series for **${country}**

+I graduated my undergrad in 2020, and the COVID-19 pandemic was a significant part of my final semester.
+I still remember the fear and uncertainty that gripped the world as the virus spread rapidly across countries.
+The pandemic changed the way we live, work, and interact with each other.
+We all learned how to adapt to a new normal, wearing masks, social distancing, and working from home.
+Venturing about the job market mid 2020 was difficult, but I was lucky to have found a role through my personal data projects then.

 This page gives a brief look at how COVID-19 affected different countries.
 It shows how Datasette and the Observable framework can work together.
 Our interactive dashboard displays the number of COVID-19 deaths in a country over time.
 Using simple queries, we show real-time data from 2020 to 2022, giving a historical view of the pandemic.